Two-pink-deckchairs-on-lawn

 Image by Kreatikar at Pixabay

 It’s unusual to see a website that doesn’t have a responsive design these days.
-But the quality of the user experience can often vary from one device to another.
+But the quality of the user experience can vary from one device to another.

 If your mobile site has a low engagement rate compared to your desktop, that could mean your mobile isn’t giving such a good user experience.

-And considering, as of June 2024, the market share split was 61.95% mobile compared to 38.05% desktop, that’s something you may want to look at.
+And considering, as of May 2026, the market share split was 51.04% mobile compared to 48.96% desktop, that’s something you may want to look at.

 4. The right information in the hero section

-Your Hero Section should include:
+Your hero section should include:

 • A clear and compelling headline

-• A brief description of what you do
+• A brief description of what you do and who for

 • At least one benefit you offer